ryanbarwise/team-profile-generator/README.md

   <a name = "repo"></a>
   ## Repo
-  feel free to use it however you would like
+  feel free to browse the repo use it as you see fit

   <a name = "contributions"></a>
   ## Contributions
-   send an email
+   send me an email

   <a name = "contact"></a>
   ## Contact
   <ryanbarwise@gmail.com>